Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-source-connector/README.md

 is deprecated and will be replaced with new one during a certain transition period (within 2-3 releases).
 Most of the
 > configuration parameters remain same.

-List of deprecated configuration parameters:
-- `aws_access_key_id` - AWS Access Key ID for accessing S3 bucket.
-Mandatory.
-- `aws_secret_access_key` - AWS S3 Secret Access Key.
-Mandatory.
-- `aws_s3_endpoint` - The endpoint configuration (service endpoint & signing region) to be used for requests.
-- `aws_s3_region` - Name of the region for the bucket used for storing the records.
-Defaults to `us-east-1`.
-- `aws_s3_bucket` - Name of an existing bucket for storing the records.
-Mandatory.
-- `aws_s3_prefix` - The prefix that will be added to the file name in the bucket.
-Can be used for putting output files into a subdirectory.

 List of new configuration parameters:
 - `aws.access.key.id` - AWS Access Key ID for accessing S3 bucket.
 - `aws.secret.access.key` - AWS S3 Secret Access Key.